Wet and Wild Fun at Las Cascadas Waterpark

 Details

-You can buy your tickets online or at the door.
-Check their page for current prices (roughly $23 per adult).
+You should buy your tickets online (highly suggested because they do sell out in summer especially weekends!) or at the door (make sure they are open before going).
+Check their page for current prices.
 There are discounts for Aguadilla residents, senior citizens, and children.
 Prices do not include IVU (sales tax).
-Locker rentals are $9/day.
+Locker rentals are avilable.
 There is also a Parking fee.
-Info:The las Cascadas webpage or the Facebook page.
+To buy Tickets and other information:The las Cascadas webpage or the Facebook page.

 Allow yourself at least 4 hours at this park, and more time during busy times due to long lines.